aranair/modbus_adapter/README.md

   - Relays these information to a Kepware Server via Modbus TCP/IP (or any connection configured)
 - Tested on OSX Sierra 10.12.6 and Windows 10

+## Simplified Demo

+There is a simplier version that lives inside the `simplified` branch if you do not want to have libconfig as a dependency.
+But the configs and addresses for connections / registers are all hard coded.

 ## Re-defining Connections

 - [libconfig][1] is used to parse the config file; I use this file to define